 Short- and long-term patients

-A growing gap developed between short-term psychiatric patients and those who had lost outside links and established a home in their institution.
+A growing gap developed between short-term psychiatric patients and long-term patients who had lost outside links and established a home in their hospital.
 The first group were cared for individually in ‘front’ wards, while the remaining patients were managed as efficiently as limited resources allowed.
 Internationally renowned author Janet Frame was a psychiatric patient in the 1940s and 1950s, and in her writing she vividly described the differences between front and back wards, and newer and older institutions.